Skip to content

 if cell_type == 'code':

-# Wrap code in markdown code blocks for better readability
+# Wrap code in markdown code blocks

 output.append(source)